graycatlabs/PyBBIO/README.md

     # cd PyBBIO
     # python setup.py install

+If that complains and crashes, then you can force it to install by bypassing distutils with the '-f' flag:

+    # python setup.py -f install

 PyBBIO should now be installed correctly.
 Run the blink example to make sure all is well: